Have you ever found yourself sitting around a campfire, enjoying its peace, when it suddenly crackled loudly and startled you?

 Knowing how moist your wood is before starting your fire can help inform you how to build your fire best to minimize popping.

-Look for Aged Firewood Rather Than Fresh Ones
+Look for Aged Firewood Rather Than Fresh Ones – How to Prevent or Minimize Campfire Popping

 The wood with the most moisture content will always be fresh from the tree, known as greenwood.
-Wood that has just been cut will have a high sap content and can have a moisture content well over 100 percent!
+Wood that has just been cut will have a high sap content and can have a moisture content of well over 100 percent!

 If you purchase wood that hasn’t been aged, it will have a higher moisture content because aging, or curing, is a process that allows the wood to dry out slowly over time.
 Aging can take anywhere from 6 months to 2 years to complete!

-If you don’t have firewood when you’re camping, look for fallen trees and branches.
+If you don’t have firewood camping, look for fallen trees and branches.
 These have a better chance of having less moisture, especially if you can find some that appear to have been down for some time.

-Dry Out Moist Firewood
+Dry Out Moist Firewood – How to Prevent or Minimize Campfire Popping

 Now it’s time to light your teepee fire and let it burn!
-This fire will most likely pop a fair amount since your wood is wet.
+This fire will likely pop a fair amount since your wood is wet.
 The sole purpose of this fire is to provide enough heat to dry out all the wood surrounding it in the pit.

 You should be able to see steam rising from the logs surrounding your small fire.
-Once the steam stops or the fire goes out, you can use the wood you dried out for a much quieter and safer campfire!
+Once the steam stops or the fire goes out, you can use the wood you dried for a much quieter and safer campfire!

-Choose a Dry Area to Build Your Fire
+Choose a Dry Area to Build Your Fire – How to Prevent or Minimize Campfire Popping

-Wood is highly porous, and as such, is susceptible to the conditions around it.
+Wood is highly porous and as such, is susceptible to the conditions around it.

 If you build your campfire on a damp site, the wood will likely take on moisture from the ground it’s built upon.